Anthony Julian

 Anthony Julian (March 25, 1902 – January 18, 1984) was a United States district judge of the United States District Court for the District of Massachusetts.

 Education and career

-Julian was born in Italy and emigrated to the United States while a child.
+Julian was born Antonio Giuliano in Introdacqua, Abruzzo, Italy and emigrated to the United States while a child.
 He received an Artium Baccalaureus degree from Boston College in 1925 and a Juris Doctor from Harvard Law School in 1929.
 He was in private practice in Boston, Massachusetts from 1929 to 1953.
 He was town counsel of Watertown, Massachusetts from 1930 to 1932 and from 1941 to 1942.
 He was a faculty member at Boston College from 1934 to 1937, and was a member of the Massachusetts House of Representatives from 1937 to 1938.
 He was in the United States Army Judge Advocate General's Corps during World War II, from 1942 to 1946, achieving the rank of Major.
 He was the United States Attorney for the District of Massachusetts from 1953 to 1959.